 Grounded in the liberal arts, our academic programs promote the development of critical-thinking, communication, and problem-solving skills.
 The global marketplace is shifting and evolving faster than ever, and our curriculum effectively prepares you to be adaptable and invaluable to employers in a dynamic workforce.
 With a CNR education, you’ll graduate prepared for your first position, with the ability to grow and advance your career to the highest levels.

-CNR offers an NCAA Division III athletics program that competes in basketball, swimming, soccer, cross-country, volleyball, tennis, and softball.
+CNR offers an NCAA Division III athletics program that competes in basketball, swimming, soccer, cross-country, volleyball, tennis, softball, and baseball.
 We also offer intramural and recreational activities, and our Wellness Center boasts a competition-sized swimming pool, exercise studio, and gymnasium.

 Scholarships and grants

 The College’s commitment to affordability is expressed in a variety of ways.
 CNR recognizes outstanding students by awarding numerous merit scholarships to those who demonstrate exceptional academic accomplishment, leadership, commitment to service, and intellectual promise.
 More than 96% of our students receive financial aid and/or scholarships.
 Students can also apply for grants in the areas of music, art, and journalism.